How do you choose the right service level agreement metrics when outsourcing your customer service or service desk?

 One way to make choosing metrics easier is to complete the following three steps in order:

 - Select the most appropriate metric(s) from each category

 - Combine them into a “balanced scorecard” for the project

 The first step is perhaps the most critical.
 Use the categories below to determine which metrics go where:

-Metrics in this category reference things like the number of units of a work product or the deliverables per unit of time.
-Make sure you specify the volume of work metrics for every deliverable in an SLA.
+Metrics in this category reference thing like the number of units of a work product or the deliverables per unit of time.
+Make sure you specify the “volume of work” metrics for every deliverable when creating an SLA.

 This category is the most diverse.
 Metrics here cover a wide range of work products, deliverables, and requirements.
 Quality metrics usually measure the provider’s conformance to a standard.
 They generally refer to things like defect rates, standards compliance, and technical quality.

 Each deliverable should have quality acceptance criteria.
 Some metrics express quality positively (percentage of deliverables accepted).
 Others express it negatively (percentage of deliverables rejected)

 Often, several metrics comprise the overall quality acceptance criteria.
 Other times a single metric determines the quality level.
 It depends on the project.
 Two quality metrics for outsourcing tech support are service availability and customer satisfaction.